SAP/openui5-sample-app/README.md

 You can now make changes in your local OpenUI5 repository and see the impact directly when serving or building your application.

-If a dependency that is listed in `ui5.yaml` is omitted in the `resolutions` section of `ui5-workspace.yaml`, the library is resolved in the usual way by dowloading it from the registry.
+If a dependency that is listed in `ui5.yaml` is omitted in the `resolutions` section of `ui5-workspace.yaml`, the library is resolved in the usual way by downloading it from the registry.
 For more information about dependency resolutions, check [here](https://sap.github.io/ui5-tooling/v3/pages/Workspace/#dependency-management).

 #### Non-default workspace